Missouri couple mistakenly held at gunpoint by police

 “If this video didn’t exist, then we wouldn’t know about this, and the story of my parents would be just between them,” Joshua said.

-The Raytown police apologized to the family, when FOX4 talked with the Chief of the Raymore Police Department, he said he would reach out.
+The Raytown police apologized to the family, when WDAF-TV talked with the Chief of the Raymore Police Department, he said he would reach out.